NeilSinclair/prompt_workshop/the_researcher/the_researcher_1.md

 **Tips and suggestions:**

-- You can give your research assistant here a new personality if you want it to focus on a specific type of issue or solution, or you could leave it blank.
+- You can give your research assistant here a new personality if you want it to have a specific type of approach, or you could leave it blank.

+- You could get more specific with the types of issues (e.g. engagement issues) or other things (e.g. reviews below 3.0) to focus your analysis and suggestions.

 - You can ask you assistant to, for example, prioritise the top 3 three points, and give reasons for its prioritisation.
+Asking it to be logical like this can help improve results.

 - Asking your assistant to think through this in two steps like a human would - first do step 1 and then do step 2 - can lead to better results.

 - You can ask your research assistant further questions based on its initial analysis.

+Please can you share your action plan to the Miro board.